verbes4/verbes4/README.md

 ### Hi there 👋
 im proficient* in python and bash. i can do html and css, but not very well.

+im currently trying to learn bash more as i am a big fan of linux. i use arch, my dotfiles can be found [here](https://github.com/verbes4/dotfiles).

-*proficient = barely understands it enough to make working programs within them
+<sub>*proficient = barely understands it enough to make working programs within them</sub>

 <table>
   <tr>